openclimatefix/nwp-consumer/README.md

 Consumer for NWP data.
 Currently works with MetOffice and CEDA datasets.

-# :warning: This is still a work in progress! :warning:
+# :warning: This is still a work in progress!

 Still TODO:
 - Complete the test suite for S3